Modernizing a Legacy ASP.NET 3.5 App to React + .NET 10

 The Data Layer Challenge: Oracle DB

 One of the hardest constraints was the existing Oracle database.
 We could not migrate away from it — too many other systems depended on those tables and stored procedures.
 I chose Dapper over Entity Framework for a simple reason: performance and control.
-When you are dealing with complex Oracle queries, stored procedures with cursor output parameters, and very wide tables, you need to write the SQL yourself.
+When you are dealing with complex Oracle queries, stored procedures with cursor output parameters, and tables with 100+ columns, you need to write the SQL yourself.

 csharppublic class GetDocumentByIdQueryHandler